-You see, Amibroker is such a flexible platform that you can do also sorts of things with it.
+I like to use the trading analysis platform Amibroker to test trading ideas, build trading systems and develop new technical indicators.
+Amibroker is such a flexible platform that you can do all sorts of things with it.

 But of course, this is only scratching the surface of what Amibroker is truly capable of and it is quite clear to me that the more you learn Amibroker the better your trading will become.
 So, without further ado, here are my top five ways to learn Amibroker: